ICE Wants to Deport Me: Is It Too Late to Marry a U.S. Citizen?

 In order to obtain a green card while in the U.S., the non-citizen must qualify to use a procedure known as "adjustment of status."
 Everyone who doesn't qualify for this must apply for their green card at a U.S. consulate in their home country.

-In simplest terms, people who entered the U.S. legally and married a U.S. citizen can adjust their status here, while those who entered unlawfully (for example, by crossing the border away from a checkpoint area), cannot do so, and must instead use consular processing.
-That is true for ordinary applicants, and it's true in immigration court proceedings.
+In simplest terms, people who entered the U.S. legally and married a U.S. citizen can adjust their status here, while those who entered unlawfully (for example, by crossing the border away from a checkpoint area) cannot do so, and must instead use consular processing.
+That is true for ordinary applicants, and it's equally true in immigration court proceedings.

-If the non-citizen entered on a visa or by other lawful means, the immigration court judge has the power (after the I-130 has been approved by USCIS) to either grant adjustment of status or to terminate removal proceedings so that the adjustment of status case can be decided by USCIS.
+Thus, if the non-citizen entered on a visa or by other lawful means, the immigration court judge has the power (after the I-130 has been approved by USCIS) to either grant adjustment of status or to terminate removal proceedings so that the adjustment of status case can be decided by USCIS.

 Talk to a Lawyer